Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

 This is the scenario we had earlier.
 After we have updated the code, we need to ensure old functionality keeps working correctly.

-> For brevity, I'll show only most important parts of the tests.
+> For brevity, I'll show only the most important parts of the tests.
 You can find full tests in [the code repo](https://github.com/Jeiwan/uniswapv3-code/blob/milestone_3/test/UniswapV3Pool.Swaps.t.sol).

 - When buying ETH:
     ```solidity